brianglass/anastasis/files/december.md

 <span style="letter-spacing:-.1pt"> 19.
 Of the holy Martyr Boniface.</span>

-He lived in the time of Diocletian, around 200, the slave of a Roman lady of senatorial rank, named AglaÃ¯s.
+He lived in the time of Diocletian, around 200, the slave of a Roman lady of senatorial rank, named Aglaïs.
 He was sent by her to the East to bring thence relics of the holy Martyrs as sanctification.
 He promised jokingly to bring her his own.
 He left with some of his fellow slaves for Cilicia, where the Saints were then suffering, and was arrested by the Governor.
 On his confessing Christ with boldness, he endured the death of martyrdom and so truly kept his promise to his lady, when his fellow slaves brought her his holy remains.

 **Apolytikion.
 Tone 4. \[Common\]**